Home » Add-ins & Tools, Shapes, Tools, Video

 To make things easier for you and me, I invented the Radial Elements Tool solves some of these problems.
 With this tool, you can create circular arrays of customizable tick marks in seconds!

-The easiest way to understand this shape is to watch the video.
-It has some non-conventional features, which might be confusing at first sight.
-But if you enjoy reading, a full explanation follows…
+The easiest way to understand this shape is to watch the animation or the video.
+The shape has some non-conventional features, which are hard to understand from static images.

 A Shape With Design Mode, Cool!